DanielLee343/Maven-loss-AGW-Net/README.md

-# Maven loss with Improved Attention W-Net
+# Maven loss with AGW-Net

 This repo contains the code of our paper **Maven Loss with Improved Attention W-Net for Biomedical Image Segmentation**.